pablodecm/phd_thesis/src/101_chapter_1.md

   property of the SM theory.

-Other possible issues, in some cases related with those discussed, have also been raised such as the apparent vacuum meta-stability [@degrassi2012higgs] or the strong CP problem [@cheng1988strong].
-Some of these issues can be clarified once the higher precision measurements of the SM become available, which are mainly obtained in particle collider experiments.
+Other possible issues, in some cases related with those discussed, have also been raised.
+On of them is the apparent vacuum meta-stability [@degrassi2012higgs] or the strong CP problem [@cheng1988strong].
+Some of these questions can be clarified once the higher precision measurements of the SM become available, which are mainly obtained in particle collider experiments.